GAA gives go ahead for Liam Miller tribute at Páirc Uí Chaoimh

 It is understood that senior Government figures also pointed out to the GAA that refusing to provide the venue for the game could have an impact on future grants to the association, which last year received almost €17 million under the Sports Capital Programme.

-The decision was welcomed by Minister for Sport Shane Ross and Minister of State Brendan Griffin.
+The decision was welcomed by Tánaiste Simon Coveney, Minister for Sport Shane Ross and Minister of State Brendan Griffin.

 “The Government was delighted to contribute to the redeveloped Páirc Uí Chaoimh and always viewed it as an asset for all of the people of Cork,” Mr Ross said.
 “With this charity event now taking place in September, thousands of additional sports supporters will have an opportunity to experience the magnificent venue for themselves .”